ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r the tomato an invaluable;
-article of diet, end ascribes to it vary iuvr-j
 nortint medical properties:
 j 1.
 That the toinnto is one of the&#x27; mol
 I powerful aperients of materia medics, and&quot;